microsoftgraph/msgraph-sdk-powershell/src/Users.Actions/v1.0/docs/Microsoft.Graph.Users.Actions.md

 \nBased on this value, you can better adjust the parameters and call findMeetingTimes again.
 The algorithm used to suggest meeting times and locations undergoes fine-tuning from time to time.
 In scenarios like test environments where the input parameters and calendar data remain static, expect that the suggested results may differ over time.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserById](Get-MgUserById.md)
 Return the directory objects specified in a list of IDs.
 Only a subset of user properties are returned by default in v1.0.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is supported in the following national cloud deployments.

 ### [Get-MgUserCalendarSchedule](Get-MgUserCalendarSchedule.md)
 Get the free/busy availability information for a collection of users, distributions lists, or resources (rooms or equipment) for a specified time period.
+This API is supported in the following national cloud deployments.

 ### [Get-MgUserChatPermissionGrantById](Get-MgUserChatPermissionGrantById.md)
 Return the directory objects specified in a list of IDs.
 Only a subset of user properties are returned by default in v1.0.
-Some common uses for this function are to:
+Some common uses for this function are to: This API is supported in the following national cloud deployments.

 ### [Get-MgUserChatPermissionGrantMemberGroup](Get-MgUserChatPermissionGrantMemberGroup.md)
 Return all the group IDs for the groups that the specified user, group, service principal, organizational contact, device, or directory object is a member of.